tbl(1) — Linux manual page

 tbl expects to find table descriptions between input lines that

 begin with .TS (table start) and .TE (table end).
-Each such
+Each such table

-table region encloses one or more table descriptions.
-Within a
+region encloses one or more table descriptions.
+Within a table

 (Experienced roff users should observe that tbl is not a roff